Anders Hedberg: Playing career

 In the early 1970s Hedberg worked as an intern with Jerry Wilson, a Canadian former hockey player who was studying the physiology of hockey players, specifically their heart and lung conditioning.
 Wilson had been asked by the Winnipeg Jets of the World Hockey Association (WHA) to watch out for any notable Swedish hockey players, and he recommended both Hedberg and Ulf Nilsson, who was one of Wilson's subjects.
 Both would join the Jets in 1974.
 At the time the Toronto Maple Leafs of the National Hockey League owned Hedberg's NHL rights, but by going to the WHA there was no compensation required.

 Hedberg was an instant sensation in the WHA, recording 100 points in 65 games in his first season, and playing alongside established superstar Bobby Hull.
 He scored at least 50 goals and 100 points in his other three WHA seasons, peaking with 70 goals and 61 assists in 1976-77 despite only playing 68 games that year.
+The 1976-77 season saw him play with broken ribs and play 47 of the first 49 games while scoring 51 goals, with the historic 50th goal occurring on February 6, 1977.
+Hedberg became the third player after Maurice Richard and Bobby Hull to accomplish the feat.

 Hedberg played a starring role when the Jets won the Avco World Trophy WHA championship in 1976 and 1978.
 By this time both Hedberg and Nilsson were looking to join the NHL, as they had nothing left to prove in the WHA.
 They were also looking for a massive increase in salary: both had earned around $125,000 in the 1976–77 season.
 With their high salary demands, the only NHL team capable of signing them was the New York Rangers.
 While the Jets stated they wanted to re-sign both players, the team did not have the financial backing to do so.

 In the summer of 1978, Nilsson and Hedberg signed with the Rangers.
 Each signed contracts $600,000 per season for two years.
 Their signings further weakened the struggling WHA which would cease operations after just one more season.
 This was one of the first open acknowledgements that the quality of the WHA was on par with the NHL, making a merger with the WHA possible the following summer.

 In his first NHL season, Hedberg was a member of the NHL All-Stars that faced the USSR National Team in the 1979 Challenge Cup.

 Hedberg recorded 856 professional points in North American hockey over 751 games, and retired from the Rangers in 1985.